-English name (also generic wine, dt genus wine) for a type of wine, in contrast to a varietal (Varietal wine) usually contains a place or area name.
-In the US and Australia in particular, this was formerly excessively abused by wines without hesitation chablis.
+English term (also Generic Wine, German for a type of wine) for a type of wine, in contrast to one varietal (Grape variety wine) mostly contains a place or area name.
+In the United States and Australia in particular, this was previously excessively misused by wines as safe chablis.
 Champagne.
-Chianti, Burgundy ( Burgundy ) Madeira. port, Rhine ( Rhine ), Sauterne ( Sauterne ) sherry and Tokayers ( Tokaj ), although they had nothing whatever to do with the originals or the grape varieties used.
-In California, the term Proprietary Blend is also common.
-A semi-generic term refers to the use of a geographical name from a foreign country, if it is provided with the true geographical origin.
+Chianti, Burgundy ( Burgundy ) Madeira. port, Rhine ( Rhine ), Sauterne ( Sauterne ) sherry and Tokayers ( Tokaj ), although they had nothing whatsoever to do with the originals, neither from the origin nor from the grape varieties used.
+In California, the term Proprietary Blend is also used for this.
+A semi-generic name is the use of a geographical name from a foreign country if it is provided with the real geographical origin.
 One of the examples is "Napa Valley Champagne".
-In front of the American prohibition (1920-1933) were even without scruples Chateaux name used.
+Before the American prohibition (1920-1933) were even unscrupulous Chateaux name used.

 However, wines from third countries may only be imported into the EU if they do not misuse a geographical term.
-Within the USA and also in other countries marketed wines are however still from for example the Weinmulti Gallo denoted by these misleading names.
-Nothing has been changed by the EU-US trade agreement signed in 2005, which explicitly allows the use of such names for already established brands (see also under wine law ).
-Even the simplest sparkling wine is still referred to as Champagne overseas.
+Wines marketed within the United States and in other countries, however, are still used, for example, by the wine multinationals Gallo labeled with these misleading names.
+Nothing has changed because of the trade agreement between the EU and the USA signed in 2005, because it even explicitly allows the use of such names for already established brands (see also under wine law ).
+Even sparkling wine of the simplest quality is still referred to as Champagne overseas.